|

 back a little at the studio?
 In other words, 'compromise'

 for the good of the marriage.
-Up to this point, I
+This is why I

-had told Victoria we did not have to be romantically involved.
+had told Victoria many times that we did not have to be romantically involved.

 Just let me find a girlfriend and we can remain platonic